teleprint-me/py.gpt.prompt/README.md

 # PyGPTPrompt

 PyGPTPrompt is a powerful CLI tool designed to streamline interactions with advanced AI models.
-It specializes in managing context windows, optimizing the long-term memory performance of models like OpenAI's GPT-3.5, GPT-4, and those supported by the llama.cpp Python API.
+It specializes in managing context windows, optimizing both short and long-term memory performance of models like OpenAI's GPT-3.5, GPT-4, and those supported by the llama.cpp Python API.

 ![GPT-3.5 Turbo Demo](docs/assets/gpt-3.5-turbo.gif)